elister0/PasswordProject/README.md

 # Dependencies
 The Top10K Passwords must be downloaded with the program because it depends on the text file to work for Dictionary

+The BCrypt function must have apostrophes around the BCrypt Hash

 # Command Line Arguments
 types: